John Stanley-20 June 1355

 ‘Pipa is the Prince’s cousin?’

 The Earl laughed.
-‘Yes, and I think that is something you do need to know.’
+‘Yes, and I think perhaps that is something you do need to know.’

 The Prince waved his hand over his head, clicked his tongue and galloped towards Montsegur with Ximene, Lady Eleanor and the rest of the expeditionary force in close attendance.